buildlyio/collabhub/README.md

 **Key Features:**

 * **Streamlined Marketplace Management:** Facilitate seamless operations for your marketplace with features tailored for both vendors and customers.
-(Provide more specifics here if possible)
 * **Efficient Bug Reporting:** Empower users to effortlessly submit bug reports, allowing you to prioritize and resolve issues swiftly.
 (Highlight specific functionalities, e.g., screenshots, detailed descriptions)

 **Mono-Repo with Micro-Applications:**